ESIPFed/data-help-desk/docs/planning/overview_of_planning.md

     platforms, social media, or dedicated Q&A sections.
 Have a Question Referrer who monitors these platforms and directs questions to appropriate experts.
     For unanswered questions, record them for follow-up.
 1.  **Consider Offering Workshops or Demos**
     - Include demonstrations of relevant tools and platforms and consider offering workshops on key topics like data citation and data management plans.
 Recorded resources can be valuable if live attendance is low for virtual meetings.
+1.  **Be Approachable**
+    -   Remember that researchers may not always know what questions to ask, so be approachable and help them understand the scope of the data help desk.
+Share science expertise to build trust.

 ## After